-Writing insurance for property managers has always been a big part of the business at Ramey King Insurance.
-We welcome the opportunity to visit with all managers of all types of property from apartments, single family and commercial.
-Many managers rely on the insurance provided by their property owners to insure their Management Company.
-There is some overlap and some coverage provided, but it may not be enough in all situations.
+Writing insurance for property managers has always been a big part of our business at Ramey King Insurance.
+We welcome the opportunity to visit with managers of all types of properties from apartments, to single family and commercial.
+Many managers rely on the insurance provided by their property owners to insure their management company.
+There is some overlap and some coverage provided, but it may not be enough coverage in all situations.
 We suggest that all managers arrange their own insurance or at least look at the specific options for their company.

 Enclosed is a list of exposures and coverage that a property manager needs to consider along with some options of how to arrange these.

-- Employee Dishonesty: This protects the property manager from theft by their own employees including cash or checks or money orders.
+This protects the property manager from theft by their own employees including cash, checks or money orders.

-- Business Auto coverage: This can include the vehicles owned by the Management Company as well as insured the management company for employees using their own vehicles in the course of employment.
+This can include the vehicles owned by the Management Company as well as insure the management company for employees using their own vehicles in the course of employment.

 While this is certainly not a complete list, we hope it provides a high-level overview that highlights the various gaps and risk your business might be exposed to.